example42/psick/README.md

     fab vagrant.up:vm=dev-local-docker-build-01

+### Git tasks

+Install useful git hooks for Puppet files checking.
+By default downloaded from (https://github.com/drwahl/puppet-git-hooks)[https://github.com/drwahl/puppet-git-hooks]:

+    fab git.install_hooks

+It's possible to specify the git repo url to use (hooks are looked for in the ```commit_hooks``` directory):

+    fab git.install_hooks:url=https://github.com/my/puppet-git-hooks

+Note that existing git hooks are not overwritten by this task.

+To quickly check the git status of the main control-repo and of the other eventual modules, run:

+    fab git.status

 ## Dependencies

 To have a full working environment you might need to locally install some software for specific activities.